How to Incorporate Sustainable Design in Your Home

 Replacing windows isn’t cheap, but the difference it makes is huge.
 Double-pane windows keep the temperature stable year-round, which means your heater and AC don’t work as hard.

-What to look for in new windows:
+What to look for in new windows when incorporate sustainable design:

 • Double or triple panes (the air between glass acts as insulation)